pyrogram/pyrogram/docs/source/topics/text-formatting.rst

     :class: strike-italic

 Pyrogram uses a custom Markdown dialect for text formatting which adds some unique features that make writing styled texts easier in both Markdown and HTML.
-You can send sophisticated text messages and media captions using a great variety of decorations that can also be nested in order to combine multiple styles together.
+You can send sophisticated text messages and media captions using a variety of decorations that can also be nested in order to combine multiple styles together.

 .. contents:: Contents